StehMaria/StehMaria/README.md

 About me:

-- 💻 I’m currently working on Security Operations Center (SOC)
+- 💻 I’m currently working with Security Operations Center (SOC)
-- 🌱 I’m currently learning Cibersecurity
+- 🌱 I’m currently learning about Cibersecurity
 - 📌 Developer and Cibersecurity Specialist
 - ⚡ Fun fact: I like **ducks** and **Michael Jackson**!!!